 Loss of taste is known to be a symptom and often is long lasting.
 For a free webinar on Thursday 15th September at 8pm go to https://us02web.zoom.us/j/86473073598

 Maternity - Pregnancy Advice, Antenatal Care and information for pregnant women and new mums.
-NHS Support for BAME womenaternity - My Time, My Space ante-natal group for others-to-be experiencing low mood, anxiety or depression, this is an old leaflet but gives you an idea of what help is there
+NHS Support for BAME women maternity - My Time, My Space ante-natal group for mothers-to-be experiencing low mood, anxiety or depression, this is an old leaflet but gives you an idea of what help is there

 Medicines - the government has temporarily allowed us to lift the need for your explicit consent to provide you with electronic Repeat dispensing (eRD).
 This will allow us to send a prescription to the pharmacy of your choice and you can collect it when it is filled.
 It will save effort coming to ask for a repeat and reduce the time you are in the pharmacy for your safety.